No. 195 Autumn 2002

 "It wasn't us!"

-"Then why are you here at the canal centre at this time in the evening?"
+"Then why are you here at the canal centre at this time in

 "Cos we like boats".